-I, , Filipino, of legal age and with office address at, do hereby certify that: "Corpor the duly appointed Corporate Secretary of d on the records, during the lawfully convened meeting of the Board of Directors of the Corporation, the following resolutions were passed and approved: "RESOLVED, That,, "RESOLVED, FINALLY, That PLC be furnished with a certified copy of this resolution and PLC may rely on the continuing validity of this resolution until receipt of written notice of its revocation." foregoing resolutions have not been modified, amended or revoked in accordance with the records of poration presently in my custody.
-IN WIT TNESS WHEREOF, I have signed this instrument in on Printed Name and Signature of the Corporate Secretary Affiant RIBED AND SWORN TO BEFORE ME on in exhibited to me his Competent Evidence of Identity by way of issued on at Page No Book N D; D; D; o; of;
+I, "Corpo the duly appointed Corporate Secretary of ed on the records, during the lawfully convened meeting of the Board of Directors of the Corporation, the following resolutions were passed and approved: "RESOLVED, That, be authorized and appointed, as he is hereby authorized and appointed, as the Corporation's Proxy (the "Proxy") to attend all meetings of the stockholders of Premium Leisure Corp.
+(PLC) whether the meeting is regular or special, or at any meeting postponed or adjourned therefrom, with full authority to vote the shares of stock of the Corporation held in PLC and to act upon all matters and resolution that may come before or presented during meetings, or any adjournments thereof, in the name, place and stead of the Corporation.
+"RESOLVED, FINALLY, That PLC be furnished with a certified copy of this resolution and PLC may rely on the continuing validity of this resolution until receipt of written notice of its revocation." foregoing resolutions have not been modified, amended or revoked in accordance with the records of prporation presently in my custody.
+ITNESS WHEREOF, I have signed this instrument in on Printed Name and Signature of the Corporate Secretary Affian CRIBED AND SWORN TO BEFORE ME on in t exhibited to me his Competent Evidence of Identity by way of issued on at Page N No; No; of